 They relax me, help me stay focused, uplift my mood, and mask aromas I’d rather not aerate around my compact open-plan flat (usually post-takeaway).
 They also come in handy when someone asks you what you’d like for your birthday/Christmas/anniversary present.
 It’s not that hard to go wrong with a candle.
 Especially if it’s a Jo Malone one because let’s face it, they’re the sign you’re a real candle lover.
 Clock one of those in someone’s lounge and it’s like a silent nod of approval.
 But how much of a Jo Malone fan are you?
 Here are 10 facts you can dish out when you next spy one sitting on someone’s shelf…

-7. Sometimes discontinued fragrances make a comeback.
-White Lilac and Rhubarb was such a popular limited edition that it’s returning this July and joining the collection of charity candles that aim to grow awareness of mental health.
+- Sometimes discontinued fragrances make a comeback, like the limited-edition White Lilac and Rhubarb.
+It's joined the collection of charity candles that aim to grow awareness of mental health.

 Want More Stats?